robbins23/daisyui-admin-dashboard-template/README.md

 ![Logo](https://ik.imagekit.io/vu5t8xb15vzcx/tr:h-100/android-chrome-512x512_EiumvYoXeA.png?ik-sdk-version=javascript-1.4.3&updatedAt=1669548997842)

-## Daisy UI Admin Dashboard Template - DashWind
+## Admin Dashboard Template: DashWind -  React JS | Daisy UI

 A free admin dashboard template using **Daisy UI** and react js.
 With the help of Dasisy UI, it comes with **fully customizable and themable CSS** and power of Tailwind CSS utility classes.
 It also comes with **redux toolkit** configured.